 I was only 27 weeks pregnant and alone.
 In lieu of panicking, I went into shock.
-I calmly turned off the soup bubbling on the stove, grabbed my purse and jacket and drove to the hospital.
+Like I was on a TV show, I calmly turned off the soup bubbling on the stove, grabbed my purse and jacket and drove to the hospital.

 Gabe dropped Ash with a friend and met me there.